Inside: These are the 8 best places to see sunflower fields in Maryland and Northern Virginia.

-- Peak bloom in 2016 is projected to be early to mid-July.
+- Peak bloom in is typically projected to be early to mid-July.
 Based on bloom reports from previous years, your best bet to see sunflowers in peak bloom would be the week after the 4th of July.

 - I could not find any information about whether or not you can pick these sunflowers.
 I would imagine you are not allowed to pick them though since this is a nature preserve.